|Las Vegas, Nevada (Official City of Las Vegas Text Site)|

 Apply for Grants > Emergency Solutions Grant

-Brief Description of this grant opportunity
+Brief Description of this grant opportunity for FY 2015-2016

 The ESG program funded annually through Congress, provides citizen input in the decision-making process including: conducting focus group meetings to identify community needs, soliciting grant proposals from non-profit organizations, holding public hearings and making funding recommendations to the City Council.

 (This link will take you to the application at ZoomGrants.com) All applicants for ESG Program must use this on-line system.
 No paper applications will be accepted.

 Potential applicants for the City of Las Vegas Emergency Solutions Grant (ESG) program should review the eligibility criteria, program regulations, policies and procedures found in the ESG Application Program Manual .